 How to Become a Licensed Mental Health Counselor (LMHC)

-What is an LMHC?
+What Is an LMHC?

-Common duties of LMHC's include:
+Common duties of LMHCs include:

-• Counseling patients through thoughts, experiences and past traumas
+• Counseling patients through thoughts, experiences, and past traumas

 • Helping patients with identifying and overcoming dependencies